-In addition to our general publications on breast awareness, we have also produced information specifically on breast development and breast health for teenage girls and for those with learning disabilities and their carers.
+We also have a number of publications on breast awareness, and information specifically on breast development and breast health for teenage girls and for people with learning disabilities and their carers.

 - Look at and feel your breasts so you know what's normal for you.

 - Do this regularly to check for changes.